chanzuckerberg/edu-design-system/docs/PUBLISHING.md

 npm publish --tag alpha --registry=https://npm.pkg.github.com/
 ```

+**NOTE**: running `npm publish` with `--registry` may edit your .npmrc file and force all subsequent publishes to go to the GH Registry.
+Remove the scope/registry map from `~/.npmrc` after publishing.

 #### Editing the CHANGELOG

 1. Run `git log` and note the version tag on the latest (release) commit